xyzhu1/EMASRN/README.md

 # EMASRN
-This repository is Pytorch code for our proposed EMASRN.
+This repository is the official Pytorch code for our proposed EMASRN.

+## Requirements
+- Python 3.6 (Anaconda is recommended)
+- skimage
+- imageio
+- Pytorch (Pytorch version >=1.2.0 is recommended)
+- tqdm
+- pandas
+- cv2 (pip install opencv-python)

 ## Test